Fescron/ubuntu/4-ubuntu-tweaks.md

 ```
 sudo nano ~/.bashrc

-  # On the bottom of the file add
+	# On the bottom of the file add:
 	echo -e ""
 	neofetch
 ```

 Add new file option in nautalus